Pretty-Good-Freedom-Tech/hasenpfeffr-prepackaged/docs/STEP3_HASENPFEFFR.md

 ### setup hasenpfeffr.conf

-Edit hasenpfeffr.conf using `sudo nano /etc/hasenpfeffr.conf` to update GRAPEVINE_REFERENCE_PUBKEY, NEO4J_PASSWORD, and HASENPFEFFR_RELAY_URL
+If not already done, open hasenpfeffr.conf using `sudo nano /etc/hasenpfeffr.conf` to update GRAPEVINE_REFERENCE_PUBKEY, NEO4J_PASSWORD, and HASENPFEFFR_RELAY_URL

 In the neo4j browser, check for for the presence of Neo4j constraints and indexes using `show constraints` and `show indexes`.